goat-community/goat-docs/docs/workspace/datasets.md

   <img src={require('/img/workspace/datasets/datasets_general.png').default} alt="Datasets Page in Workspace of GOAT" style={{ maxHeight: "auto", maxWidth: "auto", objectFit: "cover"}}/>
 </div>

+In the Workspace you have the option to upload a dataset or add it via an external link.

 ## Upload data

 GOAT supports the upload of **GeoPackage, GeoJSON, Shapefile, KML, CSV**, and **XLSX** files.
-Follow these steps to add a dataset via the Workspace:
+Follow these steps to upload a dataset via the Workspace:

 <div class="step">
   <div class="step-number">1</div>